Setup

 Requirements

-The only tools you need to have installed are:
+The only tools you strictly need are:

 - Git